eytanfb/vision/README.md

 ## Task and Project Management
 - [ ] Add a “quick task add” feature that allows fast entry of tasks, automatically assigned based on the current focus.
 - [ ] Implement functionality for setting and managing recurring tasks.

-## Personalized Workflow Adaptations
-- [ ] Integrate end-of-day summaries to aid reflection and preparation for the next day’s priorities.

-## Meeting Preparation and Follow-up
-- [ ] Develop a section for post-meeting notes that can be associated with relevant clients and projects.

-## Sidebar Enhancements
-- [ ] Ensure real-time update mechanisms for task progress on the sidebar.
-- [ ] Streamline task creation directly from the sidebar, focusing on ease and speed.

 ## Visual Task Differentiation
 - [ ] Maintain and enhance visual task differentiation strategies for better organization.